 Without electronics, you don’t have any restrictions.
 This means you can do things like house multiple batteries or use any type of atomiser and coil.
 That’s right, regardless of the coil’s resistance, the type of wire, or even if the atomiser has a short, an unregulated mod will still function.

 People who swear by unregulated mods will say that they love the freedom to do whatever they want, without needing a “safety” so to speak.
 They can take their device to the extreme limits, and that could mean huge amounts of vapour and a very satisfying experience.
 The downside here is the fact that it can be dangerous if you don’t know what you are doing, in addition to it requiring more maintenance.

 This category can be somewhat confusing, because regulated mods really encompass a whole number of devices.
 Essentially, they are still vapour devices that offer superior performance, but they include all of those electronics that unregulated mods eschew.
 That wider definition brings in variable power devices as well as fixed voltage.
-You can look to our V2 Pro Series as an example of a product that would fall into this category.
+You can look to our V2 Pro Series or the Smok Alien 220W as an example of a product that would fall into this category.

 Those who use regulated mods are typically after great performance, but they don’t want to use something that takes a lot of time and patience to understand.
 They’ll like the safeguards in place for these mods, as opposed to the wide-open (yet potentially dangerous) approach of unregulated mods.
 Maybe they’ll sacrifice some performance, but even that is debatable.